 Jay Lefkowitz is senior litigation partner in the law firm of Kirkland & Ellis and a member of the firm’s global management executive committee.
 He is also an adjunct professor of administrative law at Columbia Law School.
 Mr. Lefkowitz has had a distinguished career in public service, including the period from 2005 through 2009, when he was the United States Special Envoy on Human Rights in North Korea.
 He also served as Deputy Assistant to President George W. Bush for Domestic Policy and as General Counsel of the Office of Management and Budget.
 Earlier in his career Mr. Lefkowitz served as Director of Cabinet Affairs and Deputy Executive Secretary of the Domestic Policy Council for President George H.W.
 Bush.
 His essays on law, politics, and religion have appeared in the New York Times, Washington Post, Wall Street Journal, Washington Times, Public Interest, Jerusalem Post, Commentary, and elsewhere.
 Mr. Lefkowitz is a graduate of Columbia University and Columbia Law School.

 Daniel Mark is an assistant professor of political science at Villanova University, where he teaches political theory, philosophy of law, American government, and politics and religion.
-He also serves on the nine-member, bipartisan United States Commission on International Religious Freedom, to which he was appointed by Speaker John Boehner.
+He also chairs the nine-member, bipartisan United States Commission on International Religious Freedom, to which he was appointed by Speaker John Boehner.
 Dr. Mark is also an assistant editor of Interpretation: A Journal of Political Philosophy.
 He holds a BA, MA, and PhD from the Department of Politics at Princeton University.
 There, he was affiliated with the Witherspoon Institute, the James Madison Program in American Ideals and Institutions, the Program in Law and Public Affairs, and the Penn-Princeton Bioethics Forum.
 Before graduate school, he spent four years as a high school teacher.
 He also attended Yeshivat Har Etzion (Gush) in Israel.